Holonomy perturbations of the Chern-Simons functional for lens spaces: Nondegeneracy

 We now combine the linear maps for the relations and constraints to obtain a linear map $c:\mathfrak{g}^{\oplus n} \rightarrow \mathfrak{g}^{\oplus m} \oplus \Reals^q$, $c(\eta) = (c_r(\eta), c_c(\eta))$.
 Given a homomorphism $\rho:\Gamma \rightarrow SU(2)$ that satisfies the constraints, we define the space of 1-cocycles to be

-so a vector $\eta \in \mathfrak{g}^n$ is a 1-cocycle if and only if it describes a deformation of $\rho$ that is a homomorphism that preserves the constraints.
-We define the space of 1-coboundaries to be deformations of $\rho$ that are obtained via the conjugation action of $SU(2)$:
+so a vector $\eta \in \mathfrak{g}^n$ is a 1-cocycle if and only if it describes an infinitesimal deformation of $\rho$ that is a homomorphism that preserves the constraints.
+We define the space of 1-coboundaries to be infinitesimal deformations of $\rho$ that are obtained via the conjugation action of $SU(2)$: